 After the surgery you will be taken to the recovery room for observation.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room.
 Arthroplasty usually requires an in-hospital stay of several days.

 It is important to begin moving the new joint after surgery.
-A physical therapist will meet with you soon after your surgery and plan an exercise program for you.
+A physical therapist will meet with you soon after your surgery and plan an exercise rehabilitation program for you.
 Your pain will be controlled with medication so that you can participate in the exercise.
 You will be given an exercise plan to follow both in the hospital and after discharge.

-Notify your doctor to report any of the following:
+Notify your health care provider to report any of the following:

 Making certain modifications to your home may help you during your recovery.
 These modifications include, but are not limited to, the following:

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your health care provider may give you additional or alternate instructions after the procedure, depending on your particular situation.

 Your Family's Health